-Shrimp Chow Mein is an easy, one pot meal that’s loaded with shrimp, fresh vegetables and flavour.
+Shrimp Chow Mein is an easy, one pot meal that's loaded with shrimp, fresh vegetables and flavor.
 Its the best way to get weeknight dinner on the table in under 30 minutes and is better than takeout!

-Everytime we have a fridge situation where vegetables are close to their expiry date, I end up making noodles.
+Every time we have a fridge situation where vegetables are close to their expiry date, I end up making noodles.
 Every.
 Single.
 Time.

 But thats just me.
 A saucy noodle freak - lover - making slurpy noises as I eat.
 Just for you know.